umbralcalc/foxi/README.md

 The expected Kullback-Leibler divergence (or information gain) of the futuristic dataset.

+## Main features

+Flexible inputs - usable essentially for any forecasting problem in science with suitable samples.

+Designed for all-in-one script calculation or an initial cluster run then local machine post-processing.

+LaTeX tables and plot making for post-data analysis visuals.

+User-friendly scripts with plenty of comments.

 ## Getting started

 To clone, simply type into the terminal: